 This quote speaks to me in so many ways.
 Perhaps I relate to the unintelligent drudgery of practicing law.
 But mostly I think the quote speaks to me because I firmly believe that our home should be anything but frustrating, repetitive and unintelligent drudgery.
 Quite the opposite is true.

-Okay, now that you have a basic handle on your clutter, here is a list to help you achieve a neat and tidy home in 20 minutes.
+Okay, now that you have a basic handle on your clutter, here is how you can achieve a neat and tidy home in 20 minutes.

 1. Make Your Bed

 This is the simplest and the most important habit you can develop to ensure your home will be neat and tidy in 20 minutes.
 Your bed is the biggest area in your room.
-When your bed is make the entire room instantly looks neater.
+When your bed is made, it makes the entire room instantly looks neater.
 Not only that, but did you know that people who regularly make their bed are actually happier.
-Yes it is true, check it out here.
+Yes, it is true, check it out here.

 2. Clean Your Surfaces

-Along the same lines as the beds being the biggest items in the room, making the room look neater when they are made, the same principals applies with clearing the surfaces.
+Along the same lines as a made bed instantly makes the whole room look neater, the same principals apply with clearing the surfaces.
 Take a large basket and go through your home.
 Take everything that is cluttering up your surfaces and place the items in the basket.
 You can go through the basket later when you have some extra time.

 Having the surfaces clean instantly makes your whole place look cleaner.
 Do your best to keep your surfaces clean and clutter free as a regular habit.